hieutle2011/blog/content/post/nand/Nand2tetris-w4.md

 For example, the monitor is continuously refreshed from a memory map dedicated for output display.
 To control what to appear on the screen, we write programs to manipulate this screen memory map.

 The keyboard is an example for input device, which is a one 16-bit location in memory maniuplated by which key is pressed on the keyboard.
-A scan code of 75 appears in keyboard memory map if the `k` is pressed.
+A scan code of `75` appears in keyboard memory map if the `k` is pressed.

 ### Hack Programming

-Important things to finsih the project:
+Important things to finish the project:

 - Register and memory